samtechelectronics/assessment/src/README.md

-// local deployment proceedures for this applicatio
+// local deployment proceedures for this application

 // clone the application form github